-I am proud to be a member of the VERICO One Link Mortgage and Financial team.
-I have over 20 years experience in the banking and financial industry and have been working as a mortgage professional for VERICO One Link since 2007.
-I am an Accredited Mortgage Professional (AMP), and a charter member of the Canadian Association of Accredited Mortgage Professionals (CAAMP).
+I am proud to be a member of the One Link Mortgage and Financial team.
+I have over 20 years experience in the banking and financial industry and have been working as a mortgage professional for over 10 of those years.

 My role as your Mortgage advisor is to find out what your mortgage goals and mortgage needs are and to provide you with sound financial advice and customer service by making recommendations, offering customized solutions and maintaining an ongoing relationship.
 I work for you, not the institution and value the opportunity to save you time and money.
 I help my clients with property purchases, refinances, vacation homes, debt elimination and strategies to pay off your mortgage years earlier.

 Housing shortages in Canada: Updating how much housing we need by 2030

 To restore affordability, we maintain our 2022 projection that Canada will need 3.5 million more units on top of whats already being built.

 Weve adjusted our 2030 projection for how many housing units there will be in Canada in 2030 based on current rates of new construction.
 Our most recent projection is 18.2 million units, down from our 2022 estimate of 18.6 million.
 This is largely due to the shortfall in housing construction.

 About 60% of the 3.5 million housing unit gap is in Ontario and British Columbia.
 This is because housing supply hasnt kept up with demand over the past 20 years in some of the largest urban centres.